Regulatory Violation: JAMB Suspends Admissions into Law Programme in 8 Varsities

 Kuni Tyessi in Abuja

-For violating laid down procedures set aside by the Council of Legal Education, eight universities have come under the hammer of the Joint Admissions and Matriculation Board (JAMB), as admissions will not be given for Law programmes in the 2025/2026 academic session.
+For violating laid down procedures set by the Council of Legal Education, eight universities have come under the hammer of the Joint Admissions and Matriculation Board, JAMB, as admissions will not be given for Law programmes in the 2025/2026 academic session.

-In a statement signed and released Wednesday by the Boards Advisor, Dr. Fabian Benjamin, the affected institutions include Kwara State University; Bingham University, Nasarawa State; Redeemers University, Osun State; Western Delta University, Delta State; Taraba State University; Arthur Jarvis University, Cross River State; Alex Ekwueme Federal University, Ebonyi State and Nigerian Police Academy, Wudil, Kano State.
+In a statement signed and released on Wednesday, by the Board’s advisor, Dr. Fabian Benjamin, the affected institutions include Kwara State University, Bingham University, Nasarawa State, Redeemers University, Osun State, Western Delta University, Delta State, Taraba State University, Arthur Jarvis University, Cross River State, Alex Ekwueme Federal University, Ebonyi State and Nigerian Police Academy, Wudil, Kano State.

-“As a result, JAMB will not approve any admissions for candidates seeking to enroll in the Law programme at the aforementioned universities for the 2025/2026 academic sessions.”
+It also stated that: “As a result, JAMB will not approve any admissions for candidates seeking to enroll in the Law programme at the aforementioned universities for the 2025/2026 academic session.”